Alumni

 Dessy-Liza Epie

-African American Studies & Philosophy
+Emory University – African American Studies & Philosophy BA (2025)

-Research Topic: Social Media, Neocolonization, and Phenomenology
+Research Title: Social Media, Neocolonization, and Phenomenology

 Amon Pierson